MGSimard/vertexblog/README.md

 - [x] Maybe add local clock in task bar?
 Could be dope if you use website on f11
 - [x] Create zindex context for window focus order on click
 - [x] Consider windows in task bar // NO since we opted out of doing minimization
-- [ ] Check address bar not scaling down past 390px viewport width
+- [x] Check address bar not scaling down past 390px viewport width (I forgot I wanted min-width on windows I'm a clown)
+- [ ] Use blog title for url slug and address slug
 - [ ] Enable show password on creation and login (NIST)
 - [ ] HEAVY IP-based ratelimit on incorrect password attempts
 - [ ] Set up toast for warning, success and confirmation windows